 London does not know what to do with old submarines

-The UK wrote off twenty nuclear submarines from the 1980 of the year, but has not decided what to do with them, writes the Hong Kong-based Asia Times.
-The fleet has neither an action plan, nor sufficient funding.
+The UK has written off twenty nuclear submarines since 1980, but has not decided what to do with them, writes the Hong Kong-based Asia Times.
+At fleet there is neither an action plan nor sufficient funding.

 None of the decommissioned submarines were disposed of, and out of nine of them, they did not even unload fuel.
 London spent 500 million pounds (almost 650 million US dollars) on the maintenance of these decommissioned submarines between 1980 and 2017.